 Variation in glct-3 underlies differential propionate sensitivity in C. elegans

-(A) Tukey box plots of the L1 survival phenotypes of each CRISPR-edited and parental strains is shown on the y axis.
-Each dot point represents a replicate L1 survival measurement.
+(A) Tukey box plots of the L1 survival phenotypes of each CRISPR-edited and parental strains is shown on the y-axis.
+Each point represents a replicate L1 survival measurement.
 (B) The global distribution of the GLCT-3(Gly16*) allele is shown.
 Each point represents the sampling location of a C. elegans strain.
 Blue points represent strains with the stop-gained allele, and pink points represent strains with the reference allele.
 (C) The genome-wide phylogeny of 330 C. elegans strains showing that the GLCT-3(Gly16*) allele tends to be present in divergent C. elegans strains.
 The colors of individual branches correspond to strains with the GLCT-3(Gly16*) allele and have the same color code as in panel B.

 Supplemental Figure XX